 Even approved and marketed products are subject to risks relating to changes in the market for such products.
 Introduction or increased availability of generic or biosimilar versions of products can alter the market acceptance of branded products.
-In addition, unforeseen safety issues may arise at any time, regardless of the length of time a product has been on the market.
+In addition, unforeseen safety issues may arise at any time, regardless of the length of time a product has been on the market which may lead to litigation, increased costs and delays or removal of the product from the market.